ewolff/lvm-demo/README.md

 It consists of four Self-Contained Systems (SCS): general portal, letter, notify claims and postbox.

-To start run ´docker-compose up -d´
+To start run `docker-compose up -d`

 The Docker containers should run on `localhost`.
 Otherwise set the environment variable `ROCA_SERVER` to the host the containers run on.